47Abdullah47/X-26-GREYWOLF-PT-1/README.md

 First of all I'm gonna Credit my **Father** he taught me almost everything about the aircrafts He's a professional in his feild ,and He is the who encouraged me to build this project..

-Secondly My **Bro** he was the atual reason i built it ,cuz he challenged me to make my own one And hes the one who told me about **Blueprint**.
+Secondly My **Big Bro** he was the atual reason i built it ,cuz he challenged me to make my own one And hes the one who told me about **Blueprint**.So if he wouldnt have challenged me ,my mind  wouldnt have accelerated those ideas that led me to design this beast.

 Thirdly **Hackclub Blueprint**
 I wanna thank the team for starting this type of projects ,that enables many teenagers to enhance thier skills